Hierarchies

 our bodies, that He shall change our vile bodies,

-that they may be like unto His glorious body;
+that they may be like unto His glorious body

 7

-and we are taught to look upon it as one greatprice of our Reward, that we shall be cloath'd
+and we are taught to look upon it as one great

 this corruptible shall put on incorruption, and

-this mortal immortality: that, as we have born
+: that, as we have born

 the image of the earthly, so we must bear the

-image of the heavenly Adam, who was NoValue,
+image of the heavenly Adam

 of heaven heavenly; as the first man was,